-Rotating category bonuses allow you to score 5-percent cash back rewards each quarter if you have a Chase Freedom or Discover card.
+Rotating category bonuses allow you to score top cash back rewards each quarter if you have a Chase Freedom or Discover card.
 These tips will help you maximize your earnings.

 Even if the bonus categories don’t always match your spending habits, they can still be an attractive alternative to a flat-rate cash rewards card.

 Remembering to activate the bonus each quarter is the first rule to master.
 The second is knowing how to maximize your card’s full potential.

 As you start the new year, use these tips to make the most of quarterly rewards bonuses.

 5 tips to maximize rotating category bonuses